EsmaeilShakeri/Chips-Path-Analysis/README.md

 If you use the code or dataset in academic work, please cite:

-**Khalghollah, Mahmood, et al.**"Fluid Path Detection Model for Lab on a Chip Images Using Deep Learning-Based Segmentation Approach."*
-The International FLAIRS Conference Proceedings, Vol. 37, 2024.
+Khalghollah M, Shakeri E, Zare A, Far BH, Sanati-Nezhad A. Fluid Path Detection Model for Lab on a Chip Images Using Deep Learning-Based Segmentation Approach.
+InThe International FLAIRS Conference Proceedings 2024 May 13 (Vol. 37).

 -------------------------------------------------------------------------------------------